Required Application Documents 2015

-- Officially attested copy of original Bachelor's degree certificate or certificate of studies that are equivalent to that. *
+- Officially attested copy of original Bachelor's degree certificate *

-- Authorised translation of the degree (if applicable).
+- Authorised translation of the degree certificate (if applicable).

-If your degree certificate is issued in a language other than English, you must submit an authorised translation of the degree certificate. **
+If the degree certificate is issued in a language other than English, an authorised translation of the degree certificate must be submitted. **

 - Authorised translation of the transcript (if applicable).

 If the transcript is in a language other than English, an authorised translation of the transcript must be submitted.

 - Language test scores (to be submitted no later than 27 February 2015) or an officially attested copy of school-leaving certificate (if secondary education and a Bachelor's degree from a Nordic country is a proficiency in English).
 See more information on language test requirements and language test exemptions at Admission and Language Criteria.

 - A copy of passport or ID card.